Global climate deal should not hamper individual countries' economic growth: France

 * Encourages participants to press towards 100 pct conformity

-NEW DELHI A global deal to curb carbon emissions must recognize each country's right to develop, France's foreign minister said in New Delhi on Thursday, as the host of this year's U.N. climate change talks seeks to win India's backing for a global deal.
+NEW DELHI Feb 5 A global deal to curb carbon emissions must recognise each country's right to develop, France's foreign minister said in New Delhi on Thursday, as the host of this year's U.N. climate change talks seeks to win India's backing for a global deal.

 Laurent Fabius said that efforts to reach an agreement, which is due at the United Nations summit in Paris in December, would fail if any country believed it would hurt their economic prospects.